callstackincubator/react-native-fast-io/README.md

 > [!NOTE]
 > This package requires React Native 0.76 and New Architecture.
 You must also install and configure [Nitro Modules](https://github.com/mrousavy/nitro) to use this package.

+> [!WARNING]
+> This library is still under development.
+Use at your own risk.
+The API is experimental and subject to change.
+This project explores new ideas and approaches to WebSocket and Blob APIs, thanks to Nitro, and its scope may change.

 ### Usage